Unless otherwise noted, videos are courtesy of YouTube.

 Sony

-The Sony Trinitron KV-1710, introduced in 1972, was a centerpiece of Sony’s second-generation color television lineup, showcasing the revolutionary aperture grille technology that made the Trinitron brand a global household name.
-As a 17-inch "portable" set—though weighing a substantial 50 pounds—it featured a stately wood-grain cabinet and a unique one-gun, three-beam electron system that produced significantly brighter and more vibrant images than the shadow-mask tubes used by American competitors like RCA or Zenith.
-The KV-1710 was fully solid-state, boasting "instant-on" capability and a specialized Econo-Quick circuit that kept the tube filaments pre-heated for a near-immediate picture without the massive power drain of older vacuum tube sets.
-By the time Sony received an Emmy Award for the Trinitron’s engineering in 1973, the KV-1710 had helped cement the company's reputation for premium reliability, frequently remaining in service in American living rooms for over fifteen years.
-While it lacked the digital tuning of later models, its dual-dial VHF/UHF tuners and iconic "tinted" glass face made it a high-end staple of the early 1970s.
+The Sony Trinitron KV-1710, introduced in 1972, was a centerpiece of Sony’s second-generation color television lineup, showcasing the revolutionary screen technology that made the Trinitron a household name.
+As a 17-inch "portable" set—though still weighing a hefty 50 pounds—it featured a stately wood-grain cabinet and a unique internal electron gun system that produced significantly brighter and sharper images than American competitors.
+The KV-1710 was fully solid-state, boasting an "instant-on" capability that kept the internal components pre-heated for a near-immediate picture without the massive power drain of older vacuum tube sets.
+By the time Sony received an Emmy Award for the Trinitron’s engineering in 1973, this model had cemented the company's reputation for premium reliability, frequently remaining a staple in living rooms for over fifteen years.
+While it lacked digital tuning, its satisfying dual-dial dials and iconic tinted glass face made it a high-end icon of the early 1970s.